PoSRP/soepe13-be-project/README.md

 The first phase of the project will be applicable to all EtherCAT devices while the seconds phase requires the connected device to have a feedback mechanism in the manufacturer specific part of the device protocol.
-Due to economic and time constraints the project will be developed using a single EtherCAT device ([AMC FM060-5-EM](https://www.a-m-c.com/product/fm060-5-em/)).
+Due to economic and timely constraints the project will be developed using a single EtherCAT device ([AMC FM060-5-EM](https://www.a-m-c.com/product/fm060-5-em/)).

 A good integration should support the following: